 Pros: The Benefits of Reverse Mortgages

-Here a few examples of how reverse mortgages can work for eligible homeowners:
+Here a few examples of how reverse mortgage loans can work for eligible homeowners:

 - Reverse mortgages can be great sources of backup funds.
 By setting up a reverse mortgage line of credit, borrowers only pay interest and annual mortgage insurance on amounts they use.
 The line grows over time as their home appreciates.